BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab3.md

 ### M3: Logging and Monitoring SSH Activity

-Using logs answer the following questions:
+Using logs (use the logs with postfixes of `-date` rather than the normal ones) answer the following questions:

 1. What IP address is the `redteam` account using to access your machine?
 Enter the line `ip:<ip>` into the file `/home/blueteam/M3/M3.txt`.
 1. What file did the redteam account attempt to view?
 Enter the line `filepath:<filepath>` into the file `/home/blueteam/M3/M3.txt`.